mikaelbr/gulp-gitshasuffix/README.md

 ## Usage

 A plugin for Gulp to suffix files with latest commit sha.

+E.g. Use instead of having timestamps on compiled files to avoid caching (versioning).

 First, install `gulp-gitshasuffix` as a development dependency: